 If you’d like to speak to someone about Equality & Diversity at livin email email@example.com or telephone 0845 505 5500.

-We have developed a performance management framework to ensure we deliver efficient and effective services that are continually improved.
-Our performance is measured against five key corporate themes which are:
+Our performance management framework aims to ensure we deliver efficient and effective services that are continually improved and aligned to Plan A – our Business Strategy.
+Performance is measured against three key corporate themes which are:

 We measure our performance against other similar housing associations using data from HouseMark to ensure at both a regional and national level we are delivering high standards.